Import a MS Project Plan

 - The Exceptions column contains the details explaining why each record failed to import.
 The Rejected Record reported in this example is an Expected the id of a valid board error.

 One or more records in the imported .CSV file may need to be adjusted.
-This can happen when data in the file is not consistent between different records.
-For example, when activities or milestones have dates that don't respect dependency rules, or when parent activities' dates don't match their children's dates.
+This can happen when data in the file is not consistent with the working days settings, or between different records.
+For example, when activities' dates are set on non-working days, when activities or milestones have dates that don't respect dependency rules, or when parent activities' dates don't match their children's dates.

 If this occurs, all the activities and milestones are imported in the Plan tool, but some adjustments are made to their dates.